Aurel300/hx-objc-externs/README.md

    - [x] Static methods
    - [ ] Properties (getters and setters are methods, so using the methods still works)
  - [x] Protocols (-> Haxe interfaces)
+   - [x] Instance methods (implicitly also declared on implementing classes, even when not present)
  - [x] Records / structs (-> Haxe classes with `@:structAccess`)
    - [x] Member fields
  - [x] Enums
  - [x] Global functions
  - [ ] Better integration with `cpp.objc.*` types (currently only `NSString` and `NSDictionary` are used)
+ - [ ] Type parameters

 ## Generated externs ##